Search Site:

 cad2text is a simple Linux command-line utility that automatically reads AutoCAD files (both dwg and dxf) and extract text strings and their drawing co-ordinates.

-This utility works and has been tested on Linux (RedHat 8, 9 and FC1, FC2, FC3).
+This utility works and has been tested on Linux.
 It should work on most x86 Linux distribution without change, and it would certainly not take too much to adapt it to Windows.

 Capabilities